Computerized system validation

-Computerized system validation (CSV) (usually referred to as "Computer Systems Validation") is the process of testing/validating/qualifying a regulated (E.g., FDA 21CFR11) computerized system to ensure that it does exactly what it is designed to do in a consistent and reproducible manner that is as safe, secure and reliable as paper records.
+Computerized system validation (CSV) (Computerised system validation in European countries, and usually referred to as "Computer Systems Validation") is the process of testing/validating/qualifying a regulated (e.g., US FDA 21 CFR Part 11) computerized system to ensure that it does exactly what it is designed to do in a consistent and reproducible manner that is as safe, secure and reliable as paper-based records.
 This is widely used in the Pharmaceutical, Life Sciences and BioTech industries and is a cousin of Software Testing but with a more formal and documented approach.

-The validation process begins with the system proposal/requirements definition and continues until system retirement and retention of the e-records based on regulatory rules.
+The validation process begins with validation planning, system requirements definition, testing and verification activities, and validation reporting.
+The system lifecycle then enters the operational phase and continues until system retirement and retention of system data based on regulatory rules.